-The Band-Pass filter refers to the filtering methods which extract a component with a cyclical period that lies within a specified band.
-Therefore there are many possible ways in terms of this type of filtering.
-In this paper we use a filtering method that utilizes the Fourier transformation.
+The Band-Pass filter refers to the filtering methods that extract a component with a cyclical period which lies within a specified band.
+Therefore, there are many possible variations in terms of this type of filtering.
+In this paper, we use a filtering method that utilizes the Fourier transformation.
 The steps are as follows:

-- (1) Obtain a sample periodogram for each frequency by Fourier transforming the original data. - (2) Keep the sample periodograms within a specified periodic band, while replacing the rest with zero. - (3) Reconstruct the time series by applying the inverse Fourier transformation to the new periodograms.
+- (1) Obtain a sample periodogram for each frequency by a Fourier transformation of the original data. - (2) Keep the sample periodograms within a specified periodic band, while replacing the rest with zero. - (3) Reconstruct the time series by applying the inverse Fourier transformation to the new periodograms.

 An advantage of this method is that there is no need to make seasonal adjustments.
 This is so because eliminating all the components with a cyclical period of less than a year automatically eliminates all seasonal variations.
-In this paper we try to extract a trend-cycle component (a long-term trend component plus a medium-term business cycle component) by eliminating all the components with a cyclical period of less than a specified value.
-Since this method assumes the stationarity of the data, we apply the Fourier transformation to the first-differenced time series data.12
+In this paper, we try to extract a trend-cycle component (a long-term trend component plus a medium-term business-cycle component) by eliminating all the components with a cyclical period of less than a specified value.
+Since this method assumes the stationarity of the data, we apply the Fourier transformation to the first-differenced time-series data.

-Henderson moving average is one of weighted-moving average methods, which weights are predetermined in advance.
+11. The Henderson moving average is one of weighted moving-average methods, whose weights are predetermined in advance.
 For more details, see Bureau of the Census (1995).